Program Requirements

 Additional Information

-• Courses vary by semester and all minors must meet with their AMCS minor advisor to determine which courses meet the requirements.
-See the requirements listed on this page with examples of courses for each requirement area.
+• Courses vary by semester; all minors must meet with their AMCS minor advisor to determine which courses meet the requirements.
+Consult the requirements listed on this page with examples of courses for each requirement area.

-• All advanced units must be unique to the American Culture Studies minor (i.e., not counted toward any other major or minor).
+• All advanced units must be unique to the AMCS minor (i.e., not counted toward any other major or minor).

 Contact Info